Due to the ongoing situation we are all facing, many Clyde Marine Training cadets have questions around their own current situation.

 The SQA written examinations have been cancelled for May and colleges are working for approval to carry out the July written examinations at colleges with social distancing.

 Will I be able to join a vessel this sea phase?

-Your sponsoring company will advise of their own procedures, taking into consideration all travel restrictions and quarantine procedures that they face.
-Although we hope that as many cadets as possible will be able to join a vessel in this phase as planned, we cannot guarantee this, and all decisions taken will be in the best interests of cadet welfare.
+Your sponsoring company will advise of their own procedures, they will also consider travel restrictions and quarantine procedures.
+Many cadets will not go to sea until this situation improves although we hope that you will be able to join a vessel in this phase as planned but we cannot be sure and will need to assess this situation daily.